dokester/BayesicFitting/docs/EclipsingStars.md

 We define an extra prior which accepts the orbit setting when eclipses are possible (Pr = 1), rejects them when there can not be any eclipses (Pr = 0) and a linear relation in the in-between zone.

+However, some variable double star systems, the so-called heartbeat stars, are not always eclipsing.
+The heating and distortion effects are the cause of the variability.

 ## 4. Overlap.